zeta-chain/app-contracts/bugbounty.md

 ## Rewards

 The rewards for successful vulnerability reports range from $5,000 to $100,000, depending on the severity of the issue.
-All payouts are to be done by the ZetaChain team through ImmuneFi.
+All payouts are to be done by the ZetaChain team through Immunefi.

 ### **Smart Contracts**